mecid/mecid.github.io/_posts/2026-02-03-on-demand-resources-in-ios-app.md

 {% include friends.html %}

 iOS handles downloading, caching, and eviction, providing a seamless streaming experience without the need for your own asset CDN logic.
-Most of apps uses on-demand resources for large blobs like level data in games or ML models.
+Most apps uses on-demand resources for large blobs like level data in games or ML models.
 But we can also leverage the power of on-demand resources to keep secrets outside of our binary.

 For instance, we can fetch API tokens using on-demand resources and save them in the Keychain.
 This makes reverse engineering our app binary more challenging.